JanHerca/urantiapedia/output/wikijs/en/article/C_L_Van_Sant/Ultimatons.md

 It is not the content that is difficult but the form, for it is not a scholarly discourse which proves itself through logic, but a mosaic designed to conceal as much as to demonstrate.
 (It seems that everything good, from the central universe down to Eden, has a wall around it.)

-The first and perhaps the most instructive statement on subatomic structure in the paper is that energy (matter) is _... fashioned after the similitude of the three Gods embraced in one, as they function at the headquarters of the universe of universes._ [UB 42:1.6](/en/The_Urantia_Book/42#p1_6).
+The first and perhaps the most instructive statement on subatomic structure in the paper is that energy (matter) is _... fashioned after the similitude of the three Gods embraced in one, as they function at the headquarters of the universe of universes._ <a id="a43_255"></a>[UB 42:1.6](/en/The_Urantia_Book/42#p1_6).
 In other words, each subatomic particle, whether proton, neutron, or electron, is structured on the order of the three concentric circles.

 The second rather astounding statement in the Paper is that the ultimaton is the one hundredth part of the electron.
 If the electron is composed of 100 ultimatons, organized on the order of the three concentric circles, in what way are they distributed?
 How many rings are there, and how many ultimatons are to be found in each ring?